Advanced sailing course in Norway – Passage Making Masterclass

 JOIN SOLO OR AS PART OF A GROUP

-A top quality sailing course along the coast of Norway that will transform your existing sailing qualifications into real world skills.
+A superb sailing course along the coast of Norway that will transform your existing sailing qualifications into real world skills.

 Once you have your RYA or ASA qualifications, it is hard to take the next step into skippering your own passages with no instructor on board to guide you.
 Added to that, skills fade without constant use.
 For a great many sailors with their RYA Day Skipper or Yachtmaster, that jump has not been made and there is no obvious way to progress.
 The Rubicon 3 Passage Making Masterclass was designed to address this exact problem.
 You will spend two weeks with our leading expedition skippers refreshing your previous skills, learning new techniques and getting huge amounts of real world skills and experience in real life challenges.